WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/pronouns.md

 [warning] Not Recommended: Select the file you want to copy. [/warning]
 [tip] Recommended: Select the file that you want to copy. [/tip]

-## Pronouns and gender

-Don't use gender-specific pronouns unless the person being referred actually uses that gender.
-If you're unsure which gender-specific pronoun to use, rewrite the sentence using second person (*you*).

-Use gender-neutral pronouns while particularly avoiding binary pronouns such as *he, him, she, her, or renditions like s/he, he/she, or (s)he*.
-Instead, use *they* as a gender-neutral pronoun.

-For more guidelines about writing using gender-neutral pronouns, refer "Inclusivity".

-## Pronouns and collective nouns

-Avoid using pronouns like *they* for collective nouns.
-For example, *team* would take a singular pronoun.
-Rewrite the sentence using the appropriate pronouns.